nmusatti/pokedex/README.md

 You should see the container's id almost immediately, which is a long string of hexadecimal digits.
 When it appears you can query the service with your browser as described above.

-If you are interested in Kubernetes, check out [how to deploy Pokedex to Kubernetes](kubernetes)
+If you are interested in Kubernetes, check out [how to deploy Pokedex to Kubernetes](kubernetes).

+Pokedex presumably works, but it cannot be considered to be anything more than of demo quality.
+Discover what it would take to achieve a [Production grade Pokedex](Production.md).